Most founders are asking the wrong question.

 - Your identity becomes retrievable.

 Because recognition is not triggered by tools.
+It is triggered by coherent thinking.

 AI systems retrieve what is stable.